 How often should my baby move?

 There is no set number of normal movements you should be feeling – every baby is different.
-Your baby will have their own pattern of movements that you should get to know.
+Get to know how your baby moves.

 From 18-24 weeks on you should feel the baby move more and more.
 After 32 weeks, the movements will stay roughly the same until you give birth.